 All irregular shots, interruptions, or other issues that arise during a competition should be documented on Range Incident Forms (RIF).
-A
+A Range Incident Form is shown in the illustration.
+Note: CMP Competitions will provide pads with these form on request.

-CMP Range Incident Form)
+CMP Range Incident Form

 Date Time

 Range Relay Firing Pt

-EventStage
+Event s stage

-CompetitorCMP #
+Competitor CMP #

 INCIDENT:

+Incident con nome: □ See ring III Match Operation

-Incident concerns: ☐ Scoring ☐ Match Operatio ☐ Rule Violation ☐ Other
+Incident concerns: ☐ Scoring ☐ Match Operation ☐ Rule Violation ☐ Other

 RO/TO:

 Please give completed RIF to the ACRO or ACTO